oconnor0/fourth-world-srd/content/95-definitions/_index.md

 weight: 95
 ---

-**ability score increase**
-: increase 1 ability score by 1

-**ability score modifier** TODO: Is there a clearer name for this?
-: = (ability score / 2) - 5

 **ability score**
 : Each creature has six ability scores: Might, Vitality, Agility, Cognition, Discernment, and Presence.
 These scores represent a creature's most basic attributes.
 The higher the score, the more raw potential and talent your character possesses.

+**ability score increase**
+: increase three ability scores by 1

+**ability score modifier** TODO: Is there a clearer name for this?
+: = (ability score / 2) - 5

 **AC**
-: = 10 + half Level + Tier? + higher of Agility modifer and Cognition modifier + armor bonus + shield bonus
+: = 10 + half Level + Tier if proficient + higher of Agility modifer and Cognition modifier + armor bonus + shield bonus + ?

 **advantage**
-: roll a third d10 and sum the highest 2, cancels disadvantage
+: roll an additional d10 and sum the highest 2, cancels disadvantage

 **attack**
-: a type of Power intended to hurt, demoralize, or kill an enemy; a creature can only Attack once per turn
+: a type of Power intended to hurt, demoralize, or kill an enemy; -- ?? a creature can only Attack once per turn

 **botch**
 : when your natural roll equals 2, you botch---failing the roll (dealing no damange and inflicting no effects, even if specified by an attack power used) and possibly suffering additional consequences

-**Grit Points**
+**Grit**
-: You gain access to a pool of 3 Grit Points.
+: You gain access to a pool of 3 Grit.
 These points all refresh during a short rest.

 **critical range**
 : each increase of 1 to your critical range decreases the natural roll needed by 1 to critical (e.g., a +1 bonus to critical range means you would critical on a natural 19--20, by default).